Vernon Jordan, activist, former Clinton adviser, has died

 After stints as field secretary for the Georgia NAACP and executive director of the United Negro College Fund, he became head of the National Urban League, becoming the face of Black America’s modern struggle for jobs and justice for more than a decade.
 He was nearly killed by a racist’s bullet in 1980 before transitioning to business and politics.

 His friendship with Bill Clinton took them both to the White House.
-Jordan was an unofficial Clinton aide, drawing him into controversy during the Monica Lewinsky scandal.
+Jordan was an unofficial aide to Clinton in his presidency, drawing him into controversy during the Monica Lewinsky scandal.

+Jordan “never gave up on his friends or his country,” Clinton said Tuesday.

+“From his instrumental role in desegregating the University of Georgia in 1961, to his work with the NAACP, the Southern Regional Council, the Voter Education Project, the United Negro College Fund, and the National Urban League, to his successful career in law and business, Vernon Jordan brought his big brain and strong heart to everything and everybody he touched.
+And he made them better,” Clinton and his wife Hillary said in a statement.

 After growing up in the Jim Crow South and living much of his life in a segregated America, Jordan took a strategic view of race issues.

-“My view on all this business about race is never to get angry, no, but to get even,” Jordan said in a July 2000 New York Times interview.
+“My view on all this business about race is never to get angry, no, but to get even,” Jordan said in a New York Times interview in 2000.
 “You don’t take it out in anger; you take it out in achievement.”

 Jordan was the first lawyer to head the Urban League, which had traditionally been led by social workers.
 Under Jordan’s leadership, the Urban League added 17 more chapters and its budget swelled to more than $100 million.
 The organization also broadened its focus to include voter registration drives and conflict resolution between Blacks and law enforcement.